 Some See 'Flat-Fee Primary Care' As A GOP-Friendly Way To Provide Routine Care

-Back in the day, people paid for routine, primary medical care on their own and only used insurance when something serious came up.
+Back in the day, people paid for routine, primary medical care on their own and used insurance only when something serious came up.
 Some primary care doctors are betting that model can thrive again through a monthly subscription for routine care and a high-deductible insurance policy to take care of the big stuff.

 But the changes raise questions about whether that approach really leads to more effective and efficient health care.

 It's easy to understand the appeal of direct primary care, as it's called, for doctors and patients.
 Doctors charge a monthly fee, generally from $50 to $150, to provide routine clinical care and consultation, sometimes including basic lab work and tests.
-Patients who need other care, an MRI or surgery, for example, would be covered by their insurance policy, if they have one.
+Patients who need other care — an MRI or surgery, for example — would be covered by their insurance policy, if they have one.

 Freed from having to devote time and money to managing insurance claims, doctors say they can accept fewer patients and spend more time with them without focusing on the question of which services are paid for.